-LEAD-1504 Leadership Simulation (1 Credit/2 Days)
+Leadership Simulation (1 Credit/2 Days)

 In this immersive, interactive two-day course you'll have the unique opportunity to put leadership theory and skills into practice in real-time.
 You will participate in a simulated workplace in our applied learning lab, which uses cutting-edge technology to support complex educational scenarios.
-You can apply core leadership skills learned and see the immediate results of your choices.
+Apply core leadership skills learned and see the immediate results of your choices.
 You will receive group and individual coaching during the two days.

-Prerequisites: LEAD-1100, LEAD-1101, LEAD-1102, LEAD-1103, and CRES-1100 or CRES-1101
+Prerequisite(s): LEAD-1100, LEAD-1101, LEAD-1102, LEAD-1103, and CRES-1100 or CRES-1101